-By reviewing the Implementation Description and the Annex to the Implementation Description, we have established that the Post has segmented costs in an adequate manner, and that it has separated direct and indirect costs.
+By reviewing the Description of the Implementation and the Annex to the Description of the Implementation, we have established that the Post has segmented costs in an adequate manner, and that it has separated direct and indirect costs.
 For both groups of costs, an explanation of how they are allocated is given.
 In addition, a specific list of direct costs is given.

-Through review of the Implementation Description and The Annex to the Implementation Description, we found that the Post, starting from the organizational structure of the Company, formed a hierarchy of cost centers in the internal accounting system, i.e., that it performed segmentation of the cost centers.
-Segmentation of cost centers implies grouping of cost centers on two levels, whereby the following groups of cost centers are obtained (Regional work unit/Work unit/Regional unit - Headquarters, Regional work unit/Work unit/Regional unit - PNU, Regional work unit/Work unit /Regional Unit - PC and Regional Working Unit/Working Unit/Regional Unit -ATM).
+Through review of the Description of the Implementation and The Annex to the Description of the Implementation, we found that the Post, starting from the organizational structure of the Company, formed a hierarchy of cost centers in the internal accounting system, i.e., that it performed segmentation of the cost centers.
+Segmentation of cost centers implies grouping of cost centers on two levels, whereby the following groups of cost centers are obtained (Regional work unit/Work unit/Regional unit - Headquarters, Regional work unit/Work unit/Regional unit - PNU, Regional work unit/Work unit /Regional Unit - PC and Regional Working Unit/Working Unit/Regional Unit - ATM).
 Other organizational units are segmented as individual units.

 In addition, the Post has also segmented the cost centers of postal activity and other cost centers.
-The structure of the cost center is listed in the Annex to the Implementation Description, with additional explanations about the type and purpose of the cost center, during the analysis we did not see room for improvement.
+The structure of the cost center is listed in the Annex to the Description of the Implementation, with additional explanations about the type and purpose of the cost center, during the analysis we did not see room for improvement.

 2.2.5.
-Overview of costs that are not included in the allocation that cannot be linked to the basic business of pe "Post of Serbia", Belgrade, and that: part of the costs recorded on the accounts of group 51, part of the costs recorded on the accounts of group 54 from the cost center of the Republic of Kosovo and Metohija, as well as non-production costs recorded on accounts 5600000-5999999.
-A specific list of costs that are not included in the allocation is given in the Annex to the Implementation Description.
+Overview of costs that are not included in the allocation

+By examining the Description of the Implementation, we noticed that the Post Office grouped costs according to whether they are the subject of allocation or not.
+The Description indicates that the costs that are not the subject of the allocation refer to the costs incurred during the business year that cannot be linked to the basic business of pe "Post of Serbia", Belgrade, and that: part of the costs recorded on the accounts of group 51, part of the costs recorded on the accounts of group 54 from the cost center of the Republic of Kosovo and Metohija, as well as non-production costs recorded on accounts 5600000-5999999.
+A specific list of costs that are not included in the allocation is given in the Annex to the Description of the Implementation.
 During our analysis, we did not see any room for improvement.